AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

 ---

 >
-> Short explanation of what has happened.
+> *Brief explanation*
 >
-> `MyService` as mentioned before conforms to `ExecutionContext`.
+> As mentioned higher, `MyService` conforms to `ExecutionContext`.
 This allows us to call
-> `future(context: ...) { ... }` that similar to previously mentioned function that dispatches closure and returns future.
+> `future(context: ...) { ... }` that is similar to the previously mentioned function that dispatches a closure and returns a future.
-> The key difference between `future(context: ...) { ... }` and `future(executor: ...) { ... }` is that first is contextual.
+> The key difference between `future(context: ...) { ... }` and `future(executor: ...) { ... }` is that the first one is contextual.
-> It means that execution of closure is bound to context.
-Closure will be provided with context instance as first argument.
+> It means that execution of the closure is bound to the context.
+The closure, as the first argument, is provided with a context instance.
-> It means that boilerplate memory management will be done inside `future(context: ...) { ... }` rather then in calling code.
+> Thus, boilerplate memory management is performed inside `future(context: ...) { ... }` rather than within the calling code.
 >

 ---